raspberrypilearning/make-crumble-robot-head/en/step_8.md

 ## Challenge: randomise your sequence

 You have already coded your robot mouth to open and close but the timing is fixed and the same every time.
-That's fine for a robot robot, but if you want to make a robot creature or person you might want it to look a little more realistic.
+That's fine for a robot, but if you want to make a robot creature or person you might want it to look a little more realistic.
 Adding a little randomisation is a good way to fo this.

 Code your Crumble robot head to open and close just as you have but with a slightly random movement.
 Let's add a little bonus and have the mouth opening a random number of times too!